ALF-eV/Association/DE-RSE-Proposal.md

 - collection of funds vs Gemeinnützigkeit of DE-RSE
 - for which time scales may we collect donations?
 - should we work together with https://techcultivation.org/#overview so that DE-RSE is an affiliated organization for them?
-- How much accounting overhead will that be for Schatzmeister?
+- How much accounting overhead will that be for the Schatzmeister?
 - Transparency thingies: Maybe we should think about a public yearly report about how we distributed this money.
 We could even go so far as having that as a requirement for participation.
 - We should strive to work on the networking aspects and extend the collaborations beyond germany at least across europe.
 - Is it a requirement that the host institution is somehow germany based?
 If we emphasize the networking aspect I would say no. If a possible funder requires it, then maybe yes...